ex4722/ctf-writeups/us_cyberopen/16_bit/README.md

 print(disasm(optcodes))
 ```

-After running this script we got a gigantic file, using more filtering using grep I had a pretty good list of good optcodes.
-One thing to note is that from the other writeups it was pretty obvious that XOR was the way to win so I filtered out all the cmp, xchg and rex instructins.
+After running this script we got a gigantic file, using more filtering using grep I had a pretty good list of good opcodes.
+One thing to note is that from the other writeups it was pretty obvious that XOR was the way to win so I filtered out all the cmp, xchg and rex instructions.
 ```bash
 python3 find_ops.py > optcodes
 grep -v 90 optcodes  > optcodes2